Cuadernos de Derecho y Comercio

 Works belonging to Cuadernos de Derecho y Comercio may only be copied, shared, distributed and publicly exhibited in part for purely academic purposes, and provided that the authorship and original source of publication are cited (journal, publisher, publication and identifying details of the work).

-Works published in the journal may only be reused or published subsequently in other media outlets if the author holds the corresponding authorisation from the publisher, in which case the author must clearly indicate that the work was published initially in this journal.
+Works published in the journal may only be reused or published subsequently in other media if the author clearly indicates that the work was published initially in this journal and, in any case, once it has been published in open access and a period of six has elapsed since its initial publication.

 No form of reproduction, distribution, public communication or transformation of the journal or its content for commercial purposes is permitted.